Skip to main content

 2. In the Shop window by clicking on the shopping cart icon on the left side of the page.

 Choose an option from the Folder Actions menu, or check the box next to a Favorite and choose from the Actions for Selected Favorites menu.
+Whoever created the Shared Favorites list can restrict roles to access or edit abilities.
+See the Shared Favorites page for more information.

 - Can I add punch-out items to my Favorites?